kofuk/pixel-terrain/HACKING.md

 You should be able to choose any single configuration build system.

-If your system doesn't have commands to execute `prepare_libs.sh`, you have to manually download tarballs (URLs are written in the script file) and apply patches in third_party directory.
+If your system doesn't have commands to execute `prepare_libs.sh`, you have to manually download tarballs (URLs are written in `third_party/dep`) and apply patches in third_party directory.

+### Using system-installed libraries (Advanced)

+Make sure following libraries are installed and can be found with CMake:

+- zlib
+- libpng

+First, you have to build `regetopt` library (command-line option parser) because it can't be found usual system.
+I sure that all you have to do is executing `build_regetopt.sh`.
+Arguments you pass to the script will be passed to CMake.

+Then, configure your build with top level CMakeLists.txt (with option `build_regetopt.sh` displays in the last line).

 ## Set up environment for LSP